 Synthetic oil like Amsoil Synthetic Motor Oil has distinct advantages over its conventional oil grandparent.
 It is superb at resisting breakdown in high heat conditions which prevents sludge from forming in engine oil passages.
-Products like Amsoil are engineered to improve fuel economy by having extreme lubricity reducing friction and making it easier for the engine to work.
+Amsoil engineers products to improve fuel economy via extreme lubricity.
+This reduces friction and makes it easier for the engine to work.
 These properties allow a consumer to confidently extend the drain interval of an oil change which helps to save money over time.

 In cold weather synthetic motor oil does not thicken as much as regular conventional oil.
 Synthetic oil reaches those vital engine components faster.
-Amsoil has tested their oil in cold temperatures and the Amsoil performs 36% easier and faster for cold starts as compared to conventional oil.
+Amsoil has tested their oil in cold temperatures.
+The Amsoil performs 36% easier and faster for cold starts as compared to conventional oil.

 Another appealing advantage to synthetic oil is the benefit to the environment.
 Synthetic oil is no less harmful to the environment then conventional oil; however, it can significantly reduce the amount of oil needed.
 By extending the drain interval up to 3 times the mileage it would save anywhere between 15-24 quarts of oil per year.
-This is not just reduction in wast, but also the production of oil.
-With the millions of vehicles on the road, this would save billions of barrels of oil from being produced and consumed.
+This is not just reduction in waste, but also the production of oil.
+There are millions of vehicles on the road.
+If they all used synthetic oil, it would save billions of barrels of oil from being produced and consumed.

 The design of synthetic motor oil also reduces engine emissions and fuel consumption, all features that help prevent pollution.
 The oil resists volatilization (burn-off) better then regular oil, which cuts tailpipe emissions and reduces consumption of oil.
 AMSOIL Signature Series 5W-30 showed 38% less oil consumption than the tested conventional oil, requiring less-frequent top-offs.

 Is synthetic oil better for your car?
 It’s clear by the many benefits that synthetic oil is better than conventional oil overall.
 Does my car NEED synthetic oil?
-If your vehicle manufacturer recommends synthetic oil, it will be listed in the owner’s manual.
+Your vehicle manufacturer list the proper oil in the owner’s manual.
 If the manufacturer doesn’t recommend synthetic oil, conventional oil will work to provide the basic lubrication needs of an engine, but full synthetic oil, such as Amsoil will provide you with many valuable benefits like extending the life of your engine, protection to your engine in extreme environments, reducing the pollution footprint and saving you money.